Gather with fellow student leaders to explore the ideas that shape our lives.

 Yes.
 Conference registration includes a place to note this information.

-Speakers this year include: Lori Branch, Ruth Okediji, Makoto Fujimura, Haejin Shim Fujimura, James K.A.
-Smith, Satyan Devadoss, and Andy Crouch, with more to be announced.
-The theme is “Loving the University: Engaging the Big Questions of Your Campus."
+Speakers this year include: C. Kavin Rowe, Ruth Okediji, and Satyan Devadoss, with more to be announced.
+The theme is “Loving God with Your Mind."

 With any questions, please email the Forums Conference team at haley@veritas.org.